twalker/mocki/readme.md

 ## 😌  mocki

 A little server of mock json files for backbone models & collections.
-It can be mounted by an existing express app or run as a standalone server.
+It can be `use`ed  by an existing express app or run as a standalone server.

-it serves json files in `test/fixtures/:collection` by default
+It serves json files in `test/fixtures/:collection/` by default

-maybe someday mocki will grow up to be a grunt task, or accept handy options like a routes hash, or just provide actions...
+Maybe someday mocki will grow up to accept handy options like a routes hash that just provide actions...
-or maybe remain a happy little script.
+or maybe remain a little script that's happy to stick with a simple convention.

 mocki has less that 1/1000th the coolness of [nock](https://github.com/flatiron/nock), but I wanted persistence and to learn stuff.